10 Test suite

 10.1 testthat framework

-In our app-packages, we’ll use testthat unit tests to ensure the underlying logic (i.e., non-reactive utility functions) behaves correctly.
-Combining Shiny’s testServer() function and the shinytest2 package with testthat provides a comprehensive testing suite for our app-package.
+In our app-package, we’ll use testthat unit tests to ensure the underlying logic (i.e., non-reactive utility functions) behaves correctly.
+We can extend testthat’s framework for integration tests with Shiny’s testServer() function and system tests with the shinytest2 package.
+Together, these tools provide a comprehensive testing suite for an app-package.

 10.2 Setting up testthat tests